-- Insert — Inserts an element at given index
+- Insert — Inserts an element at a given index

-- Get — Returns the element at given index
+- Get — Returns the element at a given index

-- Delete — Deletes an element at given index
+- Delete — Deletes an element at a given index

-- Size — Get the total number of elements in array
+- Size — Gets the total number of elements in an array

 Commonly asked Array interview questions